How to Start with Play Based Learning

 If you adopt a play based learning pedagogy, your children will engage in types of play that reflect their level of cognitive development.
 Every child will be met with learning opportunities that suit their individual developmental needs.

-Engagement is increased in a play based pedagogy.
+Engagement is increased in a play based pedagogy too.
 Play based learning uses a child’s natural curiosity for exploration and discovery.
 Your children will be highly engaged because their learning experiences become purposeful.

 Your children will feel successful and see themselves as learners in a play based learning environment.
 There is no right or wrong way to learn and work so your children will have no sense of failure.